 Kegels For Him

-Did you know guys can also perform Kegel exercise?
-I’d guess no. Most people tend to relate Kegel exercises with giving birth and ‘other’ exercises women perform to strengthen their pelvic floor.
+Did you know that men can also perform Kegel exercises?
+I would guess no. Most people tend to relate Kegel exercises with giving birth and other exercises women perform to strengthen their pelvic floor.
 While that may be true, men can also enjoy the benefits that come with having a stronger pelvic floor.

-What are PC muscles?
+What are pelvic floor muscles?

-Locating the PC muscles
+Locating the muscles

-Finding the correct muscles to train is fairly simple.
-The next time you’re urinating, try to stop the flow of urine.
-When the urine stops, you’ve successfully located your PC muscles.
-I can admit having trouble the first time I tried to stop my urine.
+You can start by finding the correct muscles to train.
+I found them this way: When urinating, I tried to stop the flow of urine.
+When the urine stopped, the feeling helped me locate the muscles.
+I will admit having trouble the first time I tried to stop my urine.
 It was a new and different sensation for me.

-Kegel exericises for prostate cancer
+Kegel exercises for prostate cancer

 A few words of support

 So, as I bring this article to a close, I would like to add a few words of support.
 Try to remember:1